 The R&D Center acts on behalf of researchers in conjunction with the university community and the general public.
 It is the instrument of promotion for the development of research on the Mayagüez Campus and serves as an intermediary between the University, the government, and the private sector.
 In this role, the R&D Center represents the interests of researchers on academic and administrative forums, plans and establishes UPRM's research policy regarding the island's economy and technology transfer to the community, and administers research centers, institutes, and individual projects to encourage their development and to promote excellence.
+Contact: Dr. David Suleiman directorcid@uprm.edu

-Dr. Marisol Vera marisol.vera@upr.edu R&D Director Phone: 787-831-2065
+R&D Director Phone: 787-831-2065